wh00hw/ReplyCyberSecurityCTF2023-coding-100/README.md

 6. Use the obtained values as a password to extract the contents of the corresponding zip file.
 7. If the extraction is successful, print the flag.

-The code `solver.py` iterates through each level, progressively solving more complex puzzles and extracting zip files until the flag is found.
+The code `solver.py` iterates through each level, progressively solving more complex sudoku and extracting zip files until the flag is found.